 <define name="MAG_Z_SENS" value="0.396648366431" integer="16"/>

-10. Copy the magnetometer offsets and scales into your smaccmpilot-stm32f4/src/smaccm-flight/calibration.conf file in the [calibration.hmc5883l.magnetometer] (external mag) or [calibration.lsm303d.magnetometer] (internal mag) section.
-The X_NEUTRAL value goes to x_offset, X_SENS goes to x_scale, and so on.
+file in the [calibration.hmc5883l.magnetometer] (external mag) or [calibration.lsm303d.magnetometer] (internal mag) section.
+The X_NEUTRAL value goes to x_offset, X_SENS goes to x_scale, and so on.cd smaccmpilot-stm32f4/src/smaccm-flight

-16. Check http://localhost:8080/sensors_mag.html and verify that your readings are between -1 and 1 no matter what the orientation of the Iris+ is
+and verify that your readings are between -1 and 1 no matter what the orientation of the Iris+ ishttp://localhost:8080/sensors.html